Mithgol/efgh/README.md

 ## Using EFGH

+When you `require()` the installed module, an object is returned.

+That object's `sync` property represents the synchronous interface.
+An asynchronous interface is planned, but not (yet) implemented.

+### The synchronous interface

-When you `require()` the installed module, you get a function that accepts an object of settings and returns (synchronously) the corresponding HTML5 representation of a header for a Fidonet echomail message.
+When you `require()` the installed module, an object is returned.
+Its `sync` property represents the synchronous interface.

+That property is a function that accepts an object of settings and returns (synchronously) the corresponding HTML5 representation of a header for a Fidonet echomail message.

 The header is returned as a JavaScript string.